 A Lighthouse for Kids is dedicated to giving each child the maximum level of opportunity to succeed and in this pursuit, we understand that each child learns and grows at his/her own pace and in his/her own way.
 Each child will be assessed through documented observation by the teacher.
 This knowledge is used to design a learning environment and lesson plan that will suit every child in the classroom.

-- Potty Trainer and Two Year Olds – This age group of children will be provided with the skills to do things on their own.
+- Two Year Olds – This age group of children will be provided with the skills to do things on their own.
 Beginning independence will be encouraged in all areas.
 Their environments are set up to provide easy access to all materials for learning and to promote independent choice and personal skill enhancement.

 - K3 through K4’s & Kindergarten – These children are being prepared for their upcoming transition to the Ambassadors School Program.
 Their environments are more structured with a classroom feel.
 Their learning is centered on basic academics such as phonics, language arts, math, literature and drama.All age groups in variation of difficulty according to age a maturation levels include learning in the following areas: